JeromeVigne/InfraAsCode-introduction/02_Tool-set_to_develop_and_test_ARM/README.md

 ![image](https://github.com/JeromeVigne/InfraAsCode-introduction/blob/master/images/watch_deployment.PNG)

-> Once your deployments will be more complex and contain multiple resources, this will be a good place to gather informations like detailed error messages and find aout which resource takes how much time to deploy.
+> Once your deployments will be more complex and contain multiple resources, this will be a good place to gather information like detailed error messages and find out which resource takes how much time to deploy.

 ### Template parameters